tillitis/tillitis-key1/doc/toolchain_setup.md

 # Toolchain setup

+**NOTE:** Documentation migrated to dev.tillitis.se, this is kept for history.
+This is likely to be outdated.

 Here are instructions for setting up the tools required to build the project.
 Tested on Ubuntu 22.10.